Aravind-98/Summer_Internship_2020/Ouyang18.md

 2) The author trains a standard Deep Neural Network and devises a method to compute the weights used by taking non-linear activations like 'ReLU' for convenience to compute the weights of the corresponding stocks.
 I have tried the same using a RNN/LSTM based approach to account for time-dependence.
 However as a drawback, owing to the complications of my model, I wouldn't be able to find the weights.
+I will be explaing the details of my model below.

 ___
 *I will briefly **explain the RNN cell and architecture** along with its role in my ideation of the problem.*